WeZZard/Gatsblog/content/_posts/2019-03-24-use-crontab-to-automate-updates-of-cli-softwares/index.md

 can imagine a shell environment without any `*rc` file loaded, that is what a crontab command gets.

-Since a crontab command gets such kind of shell environment, even the `PATH` environment variable is not set yet, and you have to write down the full path of a command.
+Since a command executed by crontab gets such kind of shell environment, even the `PATH` environment variable is not set yet, and you have to write down the full path of a command.

-A crontab command can be a CLI command comes with the UNXI system or a user script programmed by yourself.
+A command executed by crontab can be a CLI command comes with the UNXI system or a user script programmed by yourself.
 If you are executing a system command which requires root privilege, you have to ensure the command you are executing is listed in your sudoers file.
 If you are executing a shell script in a crontab, you have to use `chmod +x your_script_name` to make your script executable.

 ## Notification Mails

-Each time your crontab command get executed, you would get a mail.
+Each time a command executed by crontab, you would get a mail.
 You can check this mail in command line.
 You can use `mail` command to read these mails.

 ![crontab mails](crontab-mails.png "crontab Mails")